Nick Schifrin

-Nick Schifrin (born July 10, 1980) is an American journalist.
-He is the PBS NewsHours foreign affairs and defense correspondent.
-He was previously Al Jazeera America's Middle East correspondent and a correspondent for ABC News in London and in Afghanistan/Pakistan.
+Nick Schifrin (born July 10, 1980) is an American television journalist.
+Schifrin is the PBS NewsHours foreign affairs and defense correspondent, and is the host of the weekly program Compass Points From PBS News.
+He was previously Al Jazeera America's Middle East correspondent in Jerusalem and a correspondent for ABC News in London and in Afghanistan/Pakistan.

 Early life and education

 Schifrin grew up in Los Angeles, California.
 He graduated from Columbia University.
 During his time at Columbia, Schifrin served as managing editor of the Columbia Daily Spectator.
+He later earned a Master of International Public Policy degree from the Johns Hopkins University Paul H. Nitze School of Advanced International Studies (SAIS) in 2018.

 ABC News

 In 2002 Schifrin joined ABC News as an overnight desk assistant.

 In 2006, Schifrin helped launch the daily World News Webcast, the first network show designed for the web and iTunes.
 He served as the show's writer and broadcast producer.
 In its review of the webcast, The New York Times called the show's stories "raw and personal, as if they were made for MTV rather than ABC".

 In 2007, Schifrin moved to New Delhi, India, where he served as an ABC News reporter.
 There, he interviewed the Dalai Lama during the 2008 Tibetan unrest, and won a Business Emmy as part of a team covering the worldwide food crisis.
 Schifrin was also one of the first international reporters to arrive on the scene following the November 2008 Mumbai attacks.

 In 2008, Schifrin became the ABC News Afghanistan/Pakistan correspondent and bureau chief.
 Schifrin was one of the first journalists to arrive in Abbottabad, Pakistan after Osama bin Laden's death in 2011, delivering one of biggest exclusives of the year: the first video from inside bin Laden's compound.
 His reporting helped ABC News win an Edward R. Murrow Award for its bin Laden coverage.

 In 2012, Schifrin moved to London, reporting on breaking news and feature stories across Europe and northern Africa.